What is hip pinning?

 the broken bone and put the pieces back in place.
 Once your surgeon has put the pieces

-back in the right place, he or she will use pins or screws to hold them together.
+back in the right place, they will use pins or screws to hold them together.
+Your

-Your surgeon also might use a metal plate to help reinforce the broken area.
+surgeon also might use a metal plate or nail to help reinforce the broken area.

 Why might I need a hip pinning?